-The Oncotype DX AR-V7 Nucleus Detect test is the first and only nuclear-localized assay to identify patients who will not respond to androgen receptor (AR)-targeted therapy (like abiraterone and enzalutamide) and should receive chemotherapy or other therapies instead.1-4 By identifying AR-V7 protein in the nucleus of circulating tumor cells (CTCs), the AR-V7 Nucleus Detect eliminates false positives and detects resistance to AR-targeted therapies with unparalleled specificity.4
+The Oncotype DX AR-V7 Nucleus Detect test is the first and only nuclear-localized assay to identify patients who will not respond to androgen receptor (AR)-targeted therapy (like abiraterone (Zytiga®), enzalutamide (Xtandi®) and apalutamide (Erleada®) and should receive chemotherapy or other therapies instead.2-5 By identifying AR-V7 protein in the nucleus of circulating tumor cells (CTCs), the AR-V7 Nucleus Detect test eliminates false positives and detects resistance to AR-targeted therapies with unparalleled specificity.4

 How AR-V7 causes resistance to AR-targeted therapies

 Tumors can adapt (and become resistant) to AR-targeted treatments.
-One of the most common adaptations is AR-V7—a splice variant of the androgen receptor.
-The splice variant remains biologically active, but it lacks the binding domain for androgens and some AR-targeted therapies.
-Patients with nuclear AR-V7 receive no benefit from AR-targeted therapies, but may still respond to taxane chemotherapy.1,4
+One of the most common adaptations is AR-V7—a protein variant of the androgen receptor.
+This splice variant is constitutively active and it lacks the ligand binding domain, which is critical for the effectiveness of AR-targeted therapies.
+Patients with nuclear AR-V7 protein receive no benefit from AR-targeted therapies, but may still respond to taxane chemotherapy.1-6

 AR-V7 is a splice variant of the androgen receptor (AR) that lacks the ligand binding domain2

-AR-V7 variants are resistant to arbiraterone and enzalutamide1,3,4
+AR-V7-positive patients' tumors are resistant to abiraterone and enzalutamide1,3,4

-The percentage of patients with AR-V7 in the nucleus (nuclear AR-V7+ patients) increases with continued exposure to AR-targeted therapies2:
+The percentage of patients with AR-V7 in the nucleus (nuclear AR-V7+ patients) increases with exposure to multiple therapies including AR-targeted therapies2:

-- Roughly 1 in 5 patients (18%) are nuclear AR-V7+ after receiving abiraterone or enzalutamide.
+- Roughly 1 in 5 patients (18%) are nuclear AR-V7+ after receiving one round of therapy.

-- Roughly 1 in 3 patients (31%) are nuclear AR-V7+ after receiving two rounds of AR-targeted therapy.
+- Roughly 1 in 3 patients (31%) are nuclear AR-V7+ after receiving two rounds of therapy.

 Why nuclear localization eliminates false positives

-AR-V7 Nucleus Detect targets AR-V7 in the nucleus of circulating tumor cells (not cytoplasmic AR-V7)—making it more specific than assays that do not localize AR-V7 identification.
+The AR-V7 Nucleus Detect test detects protein in the nucleus of circulating tumor cells (not cytoplasmic AR-V7)—making it more specific than assays that do not localize AR-V7 identification.